 What comes next?

-Broillet offered assurances that Ardmore Brewing Company will open up to the public again, but said the specifics aren’t clear yet.
+Broillet offered assurances that Ardmore Brewing Company will open up to the public again but said specifics aren’t clear yet.
 Tired Hands also plans on expanding its Mount Airy footprint with a permanent restaurant space.

-Broillet said that while the changing dynamics of the industry remain on his mind, Tired Hands was not “acutely a victim of that downturn.”
+Broilletsaid that though the changing dynamics of the industry remain on his mind, Tired Hands was not “acutely a victim of that downturn.”
 Sales had been down slightly over the past few years, but Broillet attributes that more to having two locations in Ardmore than to the state of the industry.
 He’s bullish about Tired Hands’ ability to distinguish itself and sees excitement in the changes.

 “Those sentiments have a way of just propelling you forward,” Broillet said.